rockcarver/frodo-lib/.github/README.md

 <!-- README.md for GitHub; the one for NPM is ../README.md. -->

-# Frodo Library - @rockcarver/frodo-lib
+# Frodo Library 2.x :new: - @rockcarver/frodo-lib

 ForgeROck DO library, frodo-lib, a library to manage ForgeRock Identity Cloud tenants, ForgeOps deployments, and classic deployments.